Registering to claim free milk

 The Nursery Milk Scheme does not include fully-skimmed milk, goat’s milk, soya milk, lactose free milk, fluoridated milk or unpasteurised milk, milk with added flavours, colours, vitamins or other additives.

-You can claim for powdered infant formula for babies up to 12 months, the following brands are covered by the scheme:
+You can claim for any powdered infant formula for babies up to 12 months, that is based on cows’ milk, satisfies the nutritional requirements of babies and is suitable from birth.

-You may not claim for follow-on milk, ready-to-feed milk, anti-reflux, goat’s milk, plant milk or any other brand.
+You may not claim for follow-on milk, ready-to-feed milk, anti-reflux, goat’s milk and plant milk.

-The Department of Health encourages childcare settings to purchase milk at the best possible price to meet their requirements under the Nursery Milk Scheme.
+The Department of Health and Social Care encourages childcare settings to purchase milk at the best possible price to meet their requirements under the Nursery Milk Scheme.
 Purchasing milk at a local retailer and then re-claiming the cost may be cheaper than using a milk agent to supply milk.

 As a childcare provider registered with the Nursery Milk Reimbursement Unit, it is your responsibility to ensure the amount of milk being claimed for your setting is accurate.
 Even if you are claiming via an agent, it is your responsibility to enter your setting’s attendance data.
 A claim made via an agent will not be reimbursed until it has been validated against your attendance data.